-So you've decided to live the car free lifestyle––from depending on a car for everything, to living as much as possible without one!
+So you've decided to live a car-free lifestyle––from depending on a car for everything to living as much as possible without one!

 You've hopefully already read or talked to others about what it might be like.
 Maybe you've watched a few videos.
 You've gone through a systematic decision-making process, comparing the pros and cons, to make sure such a lifestyle makes sense for you.
 Maybe you've tried it before and it hasn't worked, but you want to try again.
 What steps do you take to make it happen?

 Based on my ten years of living without a car, here are the first steps that make the most sense to take: